Department of Veterans Services

 The Agent Orange used in Vietnam was later found to be extremely contaminated with a dioxin.
 The dioxin found in Agent Orange is thought to be harmful to humans, and it has been determined that it may pose health problems.
 Although, there has been a great deal of debate over the risks of dioxin exposure, many believe that it is dangerous to humans.
 Veterans-related service organizations and advocacy groups, the media, the scientific community, the U.S. Government, and even individual veterans claim a host of health conditions are the result of exposure to Agent Orange.

 As the result of research and several U.S. Court decisions, the U.S. Department of Veterans Affairs has rewritten their regulations governing Agent Orange exposure claims.
-The U.S. Department of Veterans Affairs, after much research and litigation has acknowledged TEN conditions that can be associated herbicide exposure in the veteran and one condition in the children of an exposed veteran.
-These conditions are:
+The U.S. Department of Veterans Affairs, after much research and litigation has acknowledged certain conditions that can be associated herbicide exposure in the veteran and one condition in the children of an exposed veteran.
+Please use this link for an updated list of the diseases recognized by the VA http://www.publichealth.va.gov/exposures/agentorange/conditions/index.asp

 Is there Compensation or Medical Care?